excalidraw/excalidraw-vscode/extension/README.md

 By default, this extension only handles `*.excalidraw`, `*.excalidraw.svg` and `*.excalidraw.png` files.

-Add this to your VS Code settings.json file if you want to associate it with addiional file extensions (ex: SVG):
+Add this to your VS Code settings.json file if you want to associate it with additional file extensions (ex: SVG):

 ```json
 {